 Discovery group members also contribute to art, supported by computers, or sometimes computers contribute to art and are supported by our group members.
-Here is a sample of contributions where the artistic flavor is stronger than the scientific one.
+Here is a sample of contributions where the artistic flavor is often stronger than the scientific one.
 In many of them, the artistic responsibility has been with professional artists.

 Music: Sampsa Ertamo, Text: P.O.
 Eticus-Apparatus